Q: Where is the Cruise Terminal located?

-A: Queens Wharf and Princes Wharf are conveniently located a few minutes' walk from downtown Auckland and transport connections.
-Please note that you can only access Queens Wharf via left turn from Quay St.
+A: Queens Wharf and Princes Wharf are conveniently located a few minutes' walk from Downtown Auckland and transport connections.
+Please note that you can access Queens Wharf only via left turn from Quay Street.

 Click here for a map.

-Q: How far is the airport from the cruise terminal?
+Q: How far away is the Airport from the Cruise Terminal?

-A: Auckland International Airport is 22km from the cruise terminals.
-It would take approximately 30-40 minutes by car or taxi outside of peak-hour traffic.
-The Airbus Express to the airport leaves from Customs Street East (opposite Fort Lane - 5 minutes walk from Queens Wharf and 10 minutes walk from Princes Wharf).
+A: The Cruise Ship terminals are located 22km from Auckland International Airport.
+It would take approximately 30-40 minutes by car or taxi outside of peak hour traffic.
+Airbus Express to the airport leaves from Customs Street East (opposite of Fort Lane - 5 minutes walk from Queens Wharf, 10 minutes walk from Princes Wharf).
 This service takes 45-60 minutes each way.

-A: Britomart Transport Centre for bus and train services is directly across the street from Queens Wharf, and only five minutes' walk from Princes Wharf.
-The Downtown Ferry Terminal is located between Princes Wharf and Queens Wharf for ferries to Devonport, West Harbour, Half Moon Bay, Pine Harbour, Waiheke Island, and many tourist destinations.
-A taxi rank is also located at both cruise ship terminals.
+A: Britomart Transport Centre for bus and train services is directly across the street from Queens Wharf, and only 5 minutes walk from Princes Wharf.
+The Downtown Ferry Terminal is located between Princes Wharf and Queens Wharf for ferries to Devonport, West Harbour, Half Moon Bay, Pine Harbour, Waiheke Island, and many Tourist destinations.
+A taxi rank is also located at both Cruise Ship terminals.

 Arriving Cruise Ship Vessels